minshi123/gitlab/doc/user/group/saml_sso/index.md

 We intend to add a similar SSO requirement for [Git and API activity](https://gitlab.com/gitlab-org/gitlab/issues/9152) in the future.

+When SSO enforcement is enabled for a group, users cannot share a project in the group outside the top-level group, this also applies to forked projects.

 #### Group-managed accounts

 > [Introduced in GitLab 12.1](https://gitlab.com/groups/gitlab-org/-/epics/709).